htcondor/htcondor/docs/admin-manual/high-availability.rst

 *condor\_shared\_port* daemon under the same master, you must configure those additional daemons to use nondefault socket names.
 (Set the ``-sock`` option in ``<NAME>_ARGS``.)
-Because the *condor\_had* daemon must know the *condor\_replication* daemon’s address a priori, you will also need to set ``<NAME>.REPLICATION_SOCKET_NAME`` appropriately.
+Because the *condor\_had* daemon must know the *condor\_replication* daemon's address a priori, you will also need to set ``<NAME>.REPLICATION_SOCKET_NAME`` appropriately.

 The stabilization period is the time it takes for the *condor\_had*